Date of Degree

 Copyright 2011 Bradley Charles Taber-Thomas

 Taber-Thomas, Bradley Charles.
-"A model of the neural basis of predecisional processes: the fronto-limbic information acquisition network." dissertation, University of Iowa, 2011.
+"A model of the neural basis of predecisional processes: the fronto-limbic information acquisition network."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.